Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Introduction

 From a cosmological point of view, early-type dwarfs are likely to be examples of the evolved state of late-type dwarfs, transformed into spheroids as a result of tidal stirring, ram pressure and other environmental effects \citep[][and references therein]{Mayer2010}.
-These mechanisms had been proposed to explain the morphology--density relation \citep{Mateo1998} observed among Local Group (LG) dwarfs: early-type galaxies tend to be located close to the largest galaxies of the group, whereas dwarf irregulars are usually found in the outskirts of the group.
+These mechanisms had been proposed to explain the morphology--density relation \citep{Mateo1998} observed among Local Group dwarfs: early-type galaxies tend to be located close to the largest galaxies of the group, whereas dwarf irregulars are usually found in the outskirts of the group.
 If this scenario is correct, some residual rotation signal should be present in the observed dwarfs around the MW \citep{Kazantzidis2011, Lokas2015}.

 A great observational effort has been made over the last few decades to measure line-of-sight velocities ($\vlos$) of stars in MW satellites (see \citealt{Walker2012} or \citealt{Fritz2018} for a comprehensive list of kinematic studies).
 Most dSphs do not show obvious signs of rotation \citep{Wilkinson2004, Munoz2005, Koch2007a, Koch2007b, Walker2009}.
-Thus far, only Sagittarius, Fornax, Sculptor and Sextans have been found to exhibit signs of rotation related to $\vlos$ gradients \citep{Battaglia2008b, Battaglia2011, Amorisco2012, Zhu2016, delPino2017, delPino2021}, and very recently some hints for prolate rotation have been found in Ursa Minor \citep{Pace2020}.
+Thus far, only Sagittarius, Fornax, Sculptor, and Sextans have been found to exhibit signs of rotation related to $\vlos$ gradients \citep{Battaglia2008b, Battaglia2011, Amorisco2012, Zhu2016, delPino2017, delPino2021}, and very recently some hints for prolate rotation have been found in Ursa Minor \citep{Pace2020}.
 However, it is unclear whether these gradients are an intrinsic rotation signal or rather the projection in the sky of the tangential component of the velocity \citep[see, for example, ][]{Walker2008, Strigari2010}.
-Therefore, early-type dwarfs are generally considered to be pressure-supported systems with little or no rotation, their elongated shapes being the result of tidal interactions with their larger host galaxies.
-However, except for the tidally disrupted dSph of Sagittarius, no clear signs of tidal tails have been found around any of these systems, leaving the origin of their shape unexplained.
+Therefore, early-type dwarfs are generally considered to be pressure-supported systems with little or no rotation.